built1n/blog/posts/adieu-quake.md

 Quake wasn't going to be running on *those* devices).
-With this in mind, I looked at my ever-shrinking DAP collection and picked out the most powerful surviving member: an Apple iPod Classic/6G, with a 216 MHz ARMv5E and 64 MB of DRAM.
+With this in mind, I looked at my ever-shrinking DAP collection and picked out the most powerful surviving member: an Apple iPod Classic/6G, with a 216 MHz ARMv5E and 64 MB of DRAM (the *E* indicates the presence of ARM DSP extensions -- this will be important later).
 Nothing to sneeze at, but certainly marginal when it comes to running Quake.

 ## The Port